The bit that makes us different

 Here at Jupiter we continually strive to provide new solutions to the problems and challenges that our clients throw at us.
 We have undoubtedly introduced innovation to the UK underfloor heating market since 2004 and with our many connections across Europe we deliver new solutions that work.

-Our product range has become renowned for its quality and reliability.
-Other systems are often replaced by ours when they fail prematurely.
-It has taken us many years to get to our position and we are delighted to now be recognised as the supplier of the highest quality underfloor heating products in the UK.
+Our product range has become renowned for its exceptional quality and reliability.
+Other systems are often replaced by ours when they fail prematurely or do not meet the original design criteria.
+It has taken us many years to secure our position as the supplier of the highest performing and highest quality underfloor heating systems in the UK.